Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ## TL;DR

-The application itself consists of three apps and three services.
+The application itself consists of six parts.
 The repository can be found here: [Kube Cluster Sample](https://github.com/Skarlso/kube-cluster-sample).

 It is a face recognition service which identifies images of people, comparing them to known individuals.
 A simple front-end displays a table of these images and what people they belong to.
 This happens by sending a request to the [receiver](https://github.com/Skarlso/kube-cluster-sample/tree/master/receiver).
 The request contains a path to an image.
 The image could sit on an NFS somewhere.
 The receiver stores this path in the DB (MySQL) and sends a processing request to a queue.
 The queue uses [NSQ](http://nsq.io/).
 The request contains the ID of the saved image.